roguehistory/Hist_Digh3814/content/en/week/9/instructions.md

 ### Read

-+ TODO
-+ TODO
-+ TODO
++ ‘The Numbers Don’t Speak for Themselves’ Draft chapter from Data Feminism by Catherine D’Ignazio and Lauren Klein [link](https://bookbook.pubpub.org/pub/6ui5n4vo/release/4)
++ Ben Marwick, Carl Boettiger & Lincoln Mullen.
+2018.
+Packaging Data Analytical Work Reproducibly Using R (and Friends), The American Statistician, 72:1, 80-88, [link](10.1080/00031305.2017.1375986)
++ Perry, Sara, Roussou, Maria, Mirashrafi, Sophia S., Katifori, A., and McKinney, Sierra.
+2019.
+Shared digital experiences supporting collaborative meaning-making at heritage sites.
+In Hannah Lewi, Wally Smith, Dirk vom Lehn, Steven Cooke (eds.), The Routledge International Handbook of New Digital Practices in Galleries, Libraries, Archives, Museums and Heritage Sites.
+London: Routledge.
+Pp. 143-156. [link](https://doi.org/10.4324/9780429506765) (pre print at [researchgate](https://www.researchgate.net/publication/330042645_Shared_Digital_Experiences_Supporting_Collaborative_Meaning-Making_at_Heritage_Sites)

-Annotate anything interesting you find with Hypothes.is in our group, keeping in mind what you've already heard/read.
-Share anything interesting you've found in our social space.
-A handy getting-started approach to annotation is to think of the three W's: the weird, the wonderful, the worrying.
+Each reading is 'seeded' with annotations by me; some of my annotations contain video from me directing you to pay attention to particular issues or ideas. **Annotate** anything interesting you find with Hypothes.is while logged into our reading group, keeping in mind what you've already heard/read.

+A good annotation draws connections between what you've read and other things you've read/heard/experienced.
+I explicitly encourage you to connect what you read in this class with what you're reading/doing in other classes.
 Also add anything you read or anything interesting you find to your Zotero library.

 ### Do